ArneCL/BlogPosts/polymer-templating-responsive-drawer-toolbar-menu-pages-routing.md

 Title: Polymer: Tutorial for responsive drawer, toolbar, menu, pages, routing and templating
 Tags: polymer

 This is for 0.5.5.
 It'll likely change for 0.8 (yet to be released).
-This is  re-hash of the Polymer tutorial on youtube by Rob Dobson for reference.
+This is  re-hash of the Polymer polycast videos on youtube by Rob Dodson for reference.

 First create the below basic bower file.